DecipherNow/synonyms/README.md

 docker run -it --publish 6060:8080 --name synonyms-live --rm synonyms
 ```

-This will run an interactive container from the synonyms image, publishing internal port 8080 on external port 6060 with the name synonyms-live, and cleaning up the container filesystem upon exit.
+This will run an interactive container named "synonyms-live" from the synonyms image, publishing internal port 8080 on external port 6060, and cleaning up the container filesystem upon exit.

 Roadmap
 -------